Intruder detection

 In information security, intruder detection is the process of detecting intruders behind attacks as unique persons.
 This technique tries to identify the person behind an attack by analyzing their computational behaviour.
-This concept is sometimes confused with Intrusion Detection (also known as IDS) techniques which are the art of detecting intruder actions.

 History

 Some other earlier works reference the concept of Intruder Authentication, Intruder Verification, or Intruder Classification, but the Si6 project was one of the first projects to deal with the full scope of the concept.

 Theory

 Intruder Detection Systems try to detect who is attacking a system by analyzing his or her computational behaviour or biometric behaviour.